roelstappers/DAVAI-env/doc/src/buildoptions.md

     `-O0 -check bounds`):\
     $\hookrightarrow$ set `Ofrt = 2`

--   to use more/less threads for compilating (independant) sources files in parallel:\
+-   to use more/less threads for compilating (independent) sources files in parallel:\
     $\hookrightarrow$ use `threads`